mattlibera/alpine/packages/docs/src/en/alpine-101.md

 </html>
 ```

-Open your file in a web browser, if you see `I ❤️ Alpine`, you're ready to rumble!
+Open your file in a web browser.
+If you see `I ❤️ Alpine`, you're ready to rumble!

 Now that you're all set up to play around, let's look at three practical examples as a foundation for teaching you the basics of Alpine.
 By the end of this exercise, you should be more than equipped to start building stuff on your own.
 Let's goooooo.